 Each student who matriculates into the DMD program must provide results from an initial Two-Step skin test for Tuberculosis within the three months prior to the first day of orientation.
-All students must be tested on an annual basis as long as they are registered in the College of Dental Medicine.
+Note Change: CDC recommends TB screening for incoming personnel, after that no annual screening except: "Annual TB testing of health care personnel is not recommended unless there is a known exposure or ongoing transmission at a healthcare facility."
 Students who test positive for Tuberculosis must have additional medical evaluation, which may include retesting, chest x-ray, liver function tests, anti-tuberculin drug regiment and other tests deemed necessary and appropriate.